LinkedIn Profiles and Summaries

 Don’t skip writing a summary; it’s the keystone holding your whole profile together.
 A well-written summary can score you an interview on its own merits – or at least cast a favorable glow over everything that follows.

 The rest of your profile is already a summary of your experience and skills.
 Like writing a cover letter, you want to complement what’s in your resume, not repeat it.
 This is your opportunity to share your motivations, express your passion, and sound like the kind of person somebody would want to work next to every day.

 While there are no hard and fast rules to crafting a good LinkedIn summary, there are a few parameters to consider.
 You may find some written in the third person, with statements like “John is an experienced web developer.”
 It’s up to you to find a writing style that works, but the first person is usually more natural and direct.
 As for length, an elegant quote can have impact, but might leave too much unsaid.
 Meanwhile, recruiters don’t have time to read your whole memoir, so try to strike a balance with a few short paragraphs.

-The best way to write a LinkedIn summary is probably to read a bunch of them and emulate the ones you like.
-It also helps to stop by during our drop-in hours or schedule an appointment to have a counselor review what you’ve written.
+The best way to write a LinkedIn summary is to read a bunch of them and emulate the ones you like.
+It also helps to schedule an appointment to have a career advisor review what you’ve written.